 Fiscal matters to be more of pragmatic choices

 The Union Budget has targeted a fiscal deficit ratio of 4.8% of GDP for FY14.
-Given the resolution shown in FY13 in controlling this ratio, it is expected that the FRBM target will be adhered to this year too.
-Consequently the overall borrowing programme for the year which has been placed at Rs 6.3 lkh crore is unlikely to be breached.
+Given the resolution shown in FY13 in controlling this ratio, it is expected that the FRBM target will adhere to this year too.
+Consequently, the overall borrowing program for the year which has been placed at Rs 6.3 lakh crore is unlikely to be breached.

-There are three concerns however, relating to the assumptions made by the Budget: high GDP growth rate of between 6.57.0%, receipts from disinvestment and spectrum sale.
+There are three concerns, however, relating to the assumptions made by the Budget: the high GDP growth rate of between 6.57.0%, receipts from disinvestment, and spectrum sale.
 Slippages from these areas would impinge on the ability of the government to maintain the deficit at 4.8%, which will then imply compromising on development (capital) expenditure which is directly under the control of the government.